Primix/MetaModel/README.md

 + [x] Dealing with database without writing SQL
 + [x] Most concise API to retrieve data from persistent level

-Use a scaffold file to define your model:
+Use a meta file to define your model:

 ```ruby
 metamodel_version '0.0.1'